Camiloarceg/holbertonschool-low_level_programming/README.md

 - What is a collision and what are the main ways of dealing with collisions in the context of a hash table
 - What are the advantages and drawbacks of using hash tables
 - What are the most common use cases of hash tables

+## 0x1C-makefiles

+- What are make, Makefiles
+- When, why and how to use Makefiles
+- What are rules and how to set and use them
+- What are explicit and implicit rules
+- What are the most common / useful rules
+- What are variables and how to set and use them